 To help you decide, if you don’t want to be spoiled by actual rankings, here’s a quick look at what each one does best and how they’re meant to be played:

-Rex – Mid-range hybrid that trades health for power.
+Rex: A high-risk plant-robot hybrid that trades its own health for power.

 Also read: Risk of Rain Returns Artifacts List & Location